awsdocs/iam-user-guide/doc_source/reference_aws-services-that-work-with-iam.md

 |  [AWS Greengrass](http://docs.aws.amazon.com/greengrass/latest/userguide/gg-ug.html)  | Yes | Yes | Yes | No | Yes | No |
 |  [AWS IoT](http://docs.aws.amazon.com/iot/latest/developerguide/iot-security-identity.html)  | [Yes](http://docs.aws.amazon.com/iot/latest/developerguide/policy-actions.html) | [Yes](http://docs.aws.amazon.com/iot/latest/developerguide/action-resources.html) | Yes¹ | No | Yes | No |

-¹ Devices connected to AWS IoT are authenticated by using X\.509 certificates\.
-You can attach AWS IoT policies to an X\.509 certificate to control what the device is authorized to do\.
-For more information, see [Create an AWS IoT Policy](http://docs.aws.amazon.com/iot/latest/developerguide/create-iot-policy.html) in the *AWS IoT Developer Guide*\.
+¹ Devices connected to AWS IoT are authenticated by using X\.509 certificates or using Amazon Cognito Identities\.
+You can attach AWS IoT policies to an X\.509 certificate or Amazon Cognito Identity to control what the device is authorized to do\.
+For more information, see [Security and Identity for AWS IoT](http://docs.aws.amazon.com/iot/latest/developerguide/iot-security-identity.html) in the *AWS IoT Developer Guide*\.

 ## Game Development Services<a name="game_svcs"></a>